adonisjs/v5-docs/content/guides/models/introduction.md

 :::

 The Active record pattern advocates to encapsulate the database interactions to language specific objects or classes.
-Each database table gets its own model and each instance of that class represents a database row.
+Each database table gets its own model and each instance of that class represents a table row.

 The data models cleans up a lot of database interactions, since you can encode most of the behavior inside your models vs writing it everywhere inside your codebase.